 George would be left to look at a guaranteed issue policy.

 NOTE: if your health improves, you can always reapply for life insurance at a better rate.
-However, not to sound dark, but there’s no better time than today to have at least some coverage.
+However, there’s no better time than today to have at least some coverage.

 Here’s exactly what you need to do in order to purchase the best life insurance policy you could qualify for: